-USD 000 2021 2020 Net income/(loss) before tax - continuing operations 63,392 2,308 Share based payments 1,231 897 Acquisition and project related costs 1,254 725 Unrealised (gain)/loss on commodity hedges 3,868 (2,460) Underlying operating profit/(loss) before tax 69,745 1,470
+USD 000 2022 2021 Net income/(loss) before tax - continuing operations 60,424 63,391 Share based payments 1,591 1,231 Acquisition and project related costs 1,054 1,254 Unrealised (gain)/loss on commodity hedges (2,622) 3,868 Unrealised (gain)/loss on listed equity investments 75 - Underlying operating profit/(loss) before tax 60,522 69,744

-Underlying operating profit/(loss) before tax is a supplemental non-GAAP financial measures used by management and external users of the Company's consolidated financial statements, such as industry analysts, investors, lenders and rating agencies.
+Underlying operating profit/(loss) before tax is a supplemental non-GAAP financial measure used by management and external users of the Company's consolidated financial statements, such as industry analysts, investors, lenders and rating agencies.
 The Company defines underlying operating profit/(loss) before tax as Net income (loss) from continuing operations before tax adjusted for (i) Share based payment charges, (ii) unrealised (gain) loss on commodity hedges, (iii) (gain) loss on sale of oil and gas properties, (iv) impairments write-offs and reversals, and (v) similar other material items which management believes affect the comparability of operating results.
 We believe that underlying operating profit/(loss) before tax and other similar measures are useful to investors because they are frequently used by securities analysts, investors and other interested parties in the evaluation of companies in the oil and gas sector and will provide investors with a useful tool for assessing the comparability between periods, among securities analysts, as well as company by company.
 Because EBITDA and underlying operating profit/(loss) before tax excludes some, but not all, items that affect net income, these measures as presented by us may not be comparable to similarly titled measures of other companies.